How to stay connected and informed during natural disasters

 When you have your list of essential numbers, make sure you make a printed copy to keep in your wallet, purse or bag, and keep a version in your car as well.
 Power can go out for a week or longer during a disaster.
 Keeping a printed copy means that if your phone is out of battery and you need an important phone number, you have it handy at all times.

-Consider a repeater device.
+Consider a repeater device

-You can also take a look at our range of repeaters and extenders to see if one suits your needs.
+You can take a look at our range of repeaters and extenders to see if one suits your needs.

-Home phones on the NBN are different.
+Home phones on the NBN are different

 Since the NBN carries your home phone line, it will be unavailable during a power outage.
 It’s best to have a mobile phone or satellite phone handy for this instance, especially in remote areas.